This tour is great for

-elementary age children and their families.
+older elementary age children and adults.
 It shows the

 power of an earthquake without fear.
 In Earthquake Country

 knowledge of earthquakes is important.
-Classes include a
+Class include a

 tour of the features in Central Park.
 Learn how Stivers